artsy/energy-legacy/README.md

 Instead of `make oss` in the above, run `make artsy` to set up [spacecommander](https://github.com/square/spacecommander).

-### Don't work at Artsy?

-We're actively looking for more [mobile developers](https://www.artsy.net/job/mobile-engineer) to join our [team](https://github.com/artsy/mobile/).
-Want work in NYC, and do impactful work in the open?
-Get in contact.

 ### Troubleshooting

 If you are seeing `bundle: command not found` when running the OSS Quick Start commands, you will need to install [bundler](http://bundler.io).
 You can do this by writing `sudo gem install bundler`.